 Introduction

-In today’s world, there is a vital for the automated execution and benchmarking of experiments.
+In today’s world, there is a vital need for the automated execution and benchmarking of experiments.
 The ability to consistently reproduce experiment environments and their results is crucial.
 Research in the field of engineering and computer science is no different to this premise.
 Empirical research based on detailed benchmarking results has been essential in driving value to the research question in terms of proving or negating the proposal.

 One particular topic of research has been the impact of the virtualization technology on changing the way everyone conducts business.
 It has been clear that the current market trend is headed towards a virtualized environment across the different layers of the technology.
 Since its original inception with the virtualization of end host instances and specialized servers, virtualization technology has come a long way in its maturity to be adopted in the networking field.
 The concept of an overlay network has been developed, with virtualized routers, switches, firewalls as well as a host of other cross layer virtualized security appliances.
 This has helped organizations cut down on the operation costs, increase their robustness and flexibility, decrease the mean time to recover from failures and build scalable topologies on the fly.

 With the above being said, many initiatives were proposed as a collaboration between different organizations to introduce the virtualization technologies to the public.
 This would help drive forward the exploitation of the advantages of virtualization at a minimal cost to the users.
 In this document, we will discuss our efforts in building, and maintaining infrastructure instances built on OpenStack and Cloudlab.
-Cloudlab is the join initiative between three universities: Wisconsin, Utah and Clemson, and it provides the users a virtualized “slice” of their infrastructure for users to be able to experiment on.
+Cloudlab is the joint initiative between three universities: Wisconsin, Utah, and Clemson, and it provides the users a virtualized “slice” of their infrastructure for users to be able to experiment on.
 For more information on OpenStack and Cloudlab, please visit references [1], [2], [3] and [4].

 Problem Statement